Interacts

 Overlay Interacts

 Hosts will generally display images (both input and output) in user their interfaces.
-A plugin can put an interact in this display by setting the effect descriptor kOfxImageEffectPluginPropOverlayInteractV1 property to point to a main entry.
+A plugin can put an interact in this display by setting the effect descriptor kOfxImageEffectPluginPropOverlayInteractV1 or kOfxImageEffectPluginPropOverlayInteractV2 property to point to a main entry.

-The viewport for such interacts will depend completely on the host.
+In OpenGL, the viewport for such interacts will depend completely on the host.

 The GL_PROJECTION matrix will be set up so that it maps openGL coordinates to canonical image coordinates.